 If you have all three of these, you could potentially receive an FM station up to 100 miles away!
 However, most of us have, at best, only one of these items…

-For good reception, a radio must have good selectivity (selectivity is a radio’s ability to separate weak stations located nearby, on the FM dial, strong stations) and good sensitivity (the ability to receive weak, distant, stations at all!)
+For good reception, a radio must have good selectivity (selectivity is a radio’s ability to separate weak stations located nearby, on the FM dial, from strong stations) and good sensitivity (the ability to receive weak, distant, stations at all!)
 You already probably have a radio with these features.
 This radio is located in your automobile.

 Car radios have to be built to high standards to provide decent reception in a moving vehicle, in the presence of varying terrain, with a serious nearby source of interference (your engine!)
 You’ve already probably noticed that FM radio reception is usually better in your car than in your house.
 This is partially because your car radio is probably better than your home radio.

 Most home radios have poor selectivity and sensitivity (we like to call them “junk” in the radio business).
 Typical $19.95 radios with analog tuning (as opposed to digital tuning, where the radio station’s frequency is displayed in illuminated numbers) will work, but only near a radio station’s transmitter.
 Most clock radios, under-cabinet radios, “boom boxes”, etc. just don’t work very well… especially when compared to a car radio!
+Fortunately, if your less-expensive radio has at least one important feature, you may be able to improve reception: a way to attach an antenna!

 LOCATION & ANTENNAS